Urdu alphabet: Nastaliq

 In the Arabic alphabet, and many others derived from it, letters are regarded as having two or three general forms each, based on their position in the word (though Arabic calligraphy can add a great deal of complexity).
 But the Nastaliq style in which Urdu is written uses more than three general forms for many letters, even in simple non-decorative documents.

 Alphabet

-The Urdu script is an abjad script derived from the modern Persian script, which is itself a derivative of the Arabic script.
-As an abjad, the Urdu script only shows consonants and long vowels; short vowels can only be inferred by the consonants' relation to each other.
-While this type of script is convenient in Semitic languages like Arabic and Hebrew, whose consonant roots are the key of the sentence, Urdu is an Indo-European language, which requires more precision in vowel sound pronunciation, hence necessitating more memorisation.
+The Urdu script is an Abjad script derived from the modern Persian script, which is itself a derivative of the Arabic script.
+As an Abjad, the Urdu script only shows consonants and long vowels; short vowels can only be inferred by the consonants' relation to each other.
+While this type of script is convenient in Semitic languages like Arabic and Hebrew, whose consonant roots are the key of the sentence, Urdu is an Indo-European language, which requires more precision towards vowel sound pronunciation, hence necessitating somewhat more memorization.
 The number of letters in the Urdu alphabet is somewhat ambiguous and debated.